Kamalishreenethra/X-EDU/README.md

 X-EDU demonstrates a practical, ethical, and deployable approach to machine learning–based decision support in education, balancing predictive performance with human judgment and responsibility.

-If you want next, I can:

-Compress this into a one-page report

-Convert it into a paper-ready abstract + keywords

-Write a viva explanation in Q&A format

-Optimize it for resume or LinkedIn

-Just tell me 👍